benaston/GitCheatSheet/readme.md

 Grepping: `git log --grep='\[92\]'` - note the single quotes!

-Reversion of a remote change:

-The following git commands enable you revert a remote change...

-reset your local index to the desired sha
-`git reset --hard sha`

- move the branch pointer back to the HEAD immediately preceding the HEAD at the desired SHA The 'soft' means that the changes made between the HEAD-1 and HEAD at the desired SHA are left in place and are visible as 'new' changes `git reset --soft HEAD@{1}`

-`git commit -m "Revert to sha"`

-`git-tfs checkintool` (or whatever syntax you use for pushing to the remote)

 Reset single file to remote head git checkout tfs/default file-name

 Reset to remote head: git reset --hard origin/HEAD (using git-tfs: git reset --hard tfs/default)

-`git stash save "message associated with stash"`

-Yet another cheat sheet of git commands.

-Todo add basic log commands (with grep pipe), rebase commands for commit squashing (rebase -i HEAD^3, f).

-Information on working copy, index and remote.

-git commit --amend  to ammend the previous commit with the current added changes

-Nicer git blame: ` git blame -c Src/Editorial.Core/Queries/InsertReportIssueQuery.cs`

-git checkout - (switch back to the branch you were previously on)

-git commit --amend

-git checkout - (go to previous branch)

 git branch -m <branch name> <new branch name>

 View diff with remote for single file: `git diff remote/uri file`

-View the modifications associated with a sha: `git show bd61ad98`

 Show file at a revision: `git show HEAD~4:index.html` or `git show 67834b:index.html`

 `sudo service mongodb start`
 `sudo service mongodb stop`